 Closing Thoughts

-As we look towards the future, the importance of having clearly defined goals for nonprofits remains paramount.
-It's a strategy that not only ensures survival but fosters growth, innovation, and a sustained impact on society.
+As we look toward the future, having clearly defined goals for nonprofits remains paramount.
+It's a strategy that ensures survival and fosters growth, innovation, and a sustained impact on society.
 In 2024, as nonprofits continue to navigate a world of complexities and uncertainty, goals will light the way, guiding their journey and amplifying their impact.